KnightMarkerShellers/JavaChallenge/Challenge1.md

-## INSTRUCTIONS
+## 📝 INSTRUCTIONS
-Write a Java program to print "Hello, KnightMarkerShellers!
+Write a Java program that asks the user's name and then print "Hello, KnightMarkerShellers!
 My name is `<name>`!" to the console.

 ---